Walter Corti: Early life and education

 Walter Corti was born on 11 September 1910 in Zurich as the son of the botanic Alfred Corti the owner of the chemical company Flora in Dübendorf and a descendent of Italian immigrants who had established themselves in the Ticino.
 His mother was a Christian woman from Westphalia in Germany and a former student to the evangelic Friedrich von Bodelschwingh.
 He attended primary school in Dübendorf, and high school at the Glarisegg at the shores of Lake Constance.
 In 1925 he graduated from the reformist boarding school Glarisegg.
 Through the private school of Sinai Tschuloks he obtained a Federal Matura in 1930.

-When he was 19 years old he became interested in the pan-idealist movement lead by the Paneuropean Union of Richard von Coudenhove-Kalergi, becoming the president of the European youth section.
+When he was 19 years old he became interested in the pan-idealist movement led by the Paneuropean Union of Richard von Coudenhove-Kalergi, becoming the president of the European youth section.
 He decided to become a medic and in 1931 with the aim of becoming a brain scientist began to study medicine at the University of Zurich, where he became the president of the Medicine Students Association.
 In 1933 he attended a semester in the University of Vienna where he was confronted with Nazism.
 He found his worldview challenged and went to study at the University of Berlin where his lodge was searched by the Gestapo and forbidden books were found.
 Following a student court found Corti as essentially Jewish and a merely tolerated foreigner the idea to assemble a library of the knowledge of all mankind emerged.
 He wanted to be employed at the psychiatric clinic Burghölzli in Zurich.
 While studying at the University of Frankfurt 1937, shortly before graduation, he contracted tuberculosis and had to abandon his studies.
 Corti underwent surgery and recovered in several health facilities.